-Keywords: higher education; AI in education; student Satisfaction ; SEM；empirical study
+Keywords: higher education; AI in education; student Satisfaction ; SEM；empirical study.

 1. INTRODUCTION

 Research background

 Extensive Application of Artificial Intelligence

 In the era of the rise of big data, artificial intelligence, as the engine driving industrial structure upgrading and economic innovation and development, its algorithms are constantly iteratively upgraded, making the decision-making ability of intelligent systems better and better.
 With the huge demand for artificial intelligence technology in the economy and society, the application of artificial intelligence technology has been widely penetrated into scenario-based applications in multiple fields, providing people with more convenient, more humanized and personalized services, so that people have a richer experience in an intelligent society(Zhang, 2025).Therefore, with the rapid development of the Internet, Internet of Things, big data and other fields, artificial intelligence is based on various data sources and different forms of data, and the application range is becoming more and more extensive.
 It is penetrating into the key links of the real economy, bringing effective and tangible changes: in factories, intelligent quality inspection improves product qualification rate and production efficiency; In hospitals, image analysis technology helps doctors diagnose conditions more accurately; In the financial sector, the intelligent risk control system greatly reduces the risk of fraud; In farmland, intelligent technology accelerates the cultivation of improved seeds; In the classroom, personalized learning paths make "teaching according to aptitude" no longer a problem; In urban management, intelligent systems make resource allocation more reasonable and governance efficiency is also significantly improved.
 These in-depth applications not only demonstrate the increasing maturity of technology, but also promote the transformation of core business processes in various industries to intelligence.AI has been elevated to the height of national strategy, artificial intelligence has become a new focus of competition among major powers, and more than 40% of countries have formulated AI strategies.
 In particular, the United States proposed the "Artificial Intelligence Manhattan Plan" and the European Union issued the "Artificial Intelligence Continental Action Plan".
 This means that the value created by artificial intelligence is no longer just a simple efficiency improvement, but has moved towards a broader strategic level.